Mini Lemon Meringue Pie

 - First, make the crust: In the bowl of a food processor, add the flour, sugar, and salt.

-- Gather the dough and divide into 2 pieces.
+- Gather the dough and divide into 2 pieces (or 1 piece if using a 6 inch pie plate).
 Shape into flat round disks, cover in plastic wrap, and refrigerate at least 1 hour or until cold.

-- Wrap the outside bottom of two 4-inch springform pans with aluminum foil.
+- Wrap the outside bottom of two 4-inch springform pans with aluminum foil or have one ungreased 6 inch pie plate ready.

-- Working with one disk at a time, roll the dough into a circle a little bigger than one pan, about 6 inches.
+- Working with one disk at a time, roll the dough into a circle a little bigger than your pan (roughly 6 inches for springform, 8 inch for pie plate) with a thickness between 1/8 and 1/4 inch.
 Press the dough into the bottom and up the sides of the pan.
 Prick holes with a fork.
 Repeat with the remaining dough and pan.

 - Line each pie crust with greased foil on top then fill with pie weights or dried beans.
-Freeze while you preheat the oven to 400F/205C degrees.
+Refrigerate while you preheat the oven to 400F/205C degrees.
 It's important the dough stays cold.

 - Next, make the filling: In a medium saucepan, whisk together the water, sugar, cornstarch, lemon zest, and salt.
 Bring to a boil, whisking often.
-Boil for 1-2 minutes or until smooth and almost transparent.
-Remove from the heat.
+Boil for 1-2 minutes or until smooth, almost transparent, and starts to thicken.

 - In a small bowl, whisk together the egg yolks and lemon juice.
 Whisk some of the hot sugar mixture into the yolks to temper.
 Return everything to the saucepan.

-- Bring to a boil.
-Boil for 2-3 minutes or until thick and clear.
-Remove from the heat and whisk in the butter and vanilla.
+- Remove from the heat and whisk in the butter and vanilla.
 Fill the cooled pie shells with hot filling.
+It's important your filling is hot or the meringue won't bake properly.
+Don't let it cool.

 - Make the meringue: In a small saucepan, whisk together the sugar, water, cornstarch, and salt.
 Bring to a boil.
 Boil for 1 minute or until the mixture becomes clear and thickened.
 Remove from the heat.